resilmesh2/CASM/README.md

 Configuration files are located in the [config](config) and in [docker](docker) folders.
 Config in [config](config) serves for local deployment of workers and for running clients to trigger on-demand workflows.

-Configs in [docker](docker) folder are used by dockerized worker:
+Configs in [docker](docker) folder are used by dockerized app where urls and paths are preconfigured to work within the docker environment.:
-- config.yaml: config for worker, same format as in the local deployment
+- config.yaml: config for workers, same format as in the local deployment
 - amass_config.yaml: config file for worker, configures amass to know where is the postgresql located

 The configuration is rather simple, it contains the following: